KYANTECH254/Ollama-ai-chat/README.md

 # Ollama AI Interface Tutorial Documentation
-> Build and customize your own ChatGPT-like web app using Next.js.
+> Build and customize your own Deepseek-like web app using Next.js.

 ## Overview
 The application uses the following components: